CLI¶

 Show usage. |

---validate, --render-config, and --version are mutually exclusive — pass at most one.
+--validate, --render-config, --catalog, and --version are mutually exclusive — pass at most one.
 Without any of them, Barbacana runs as a server.

 Exit codes¶